When Trumble made 'em tumble

 Thomas Odoyo, born today, was the first player from a non-Test playing team to achieve the double of 1500 runs and 100 wickets in ODIs.
 For several years he formed a reliable new-ball partnership with Martin Suji, and in 1997-98 he shared in a then-world record ODI stand of 119 for the seventh-wicket with his brother Tony against Zimbabwe.
 His consistent performances led to him winning the inaugural ICC Associate ODI Player of the Year in 2007.

 Birth of Robert Key, who was marked for great things ever since he helped England win the Under-19 World Cup in 1998, but with a top score of 47 from his first eight Tests (in 2002 and 2003), he didn't live up to the expectations.
 In 2004, however, he burst back into the limelight, scoring 1000 first-class runs by the second day of June, and cracking a magnificent 221 against West Indies at Lord's, in his first Test appearance for over a year.
 The jury was still out after a hit-and-miss winter in South Africa in 2004-05 and Key lost his place in the Test side, but he continued scoring for Kent, for whom he was appointed captain in 2006.
 He quit first-class cricket in 2016.

 Though he made a century on first-class debut Kieron Pollard, born today, is better known for his T20 batting exploits, and some eye-popping catches on the boundary.
 In fact, that first hundred included 11 fours and seven sixes.
 Pollard made his one-day debut in the 2007 World Cup and then secured a US$750,000 IPL contract with Mumbai Indians.
 But for all his big hitting he only scored his first one-day hundred in his 51st match, in 2011.
 The year before that Pollard, along with Dwayne Bravo, did as many feared, and turned down a West Indies central contract so he could play in T20 leagues around the world.
+He was part of West Indies' World T20-winning squad in 2012 but not 2016.
 Apart from the IPL, Pollard looks in at the CPL, the Big Bash, England's T20 Cup, the BPL, and the PSL.